 - PSYCH 105 or SOC 101 [SSCI]

 - SDC 100, 120, and 140

-- SDC 100 is offered in fall, spring, and summer.
+- SDC 100 is offered in fall and spring.

 - SDC 120 (or approved transfer equivalency) with a grade of C or better is a prerequisite for enrollment in SDC 140.